Resilience in Sports: How to Bounce Back from Failure

 For example, if you are a basketball player and you miss the game-winning shot, you could potentially take it as a personal defeat.
 You may begin to doubt your abilities, question your role on the team, and lose confidence in your skills.

 There is no need for this type of thinking when it comes to failure.
-All it does is create unneeded stress and strain on our minds.
+All it does is create unneeded stress and strain on your mind.

 Instead of picking ourselves up and learning from the experience, we let it slowly destroy us.